 Fuel Zone focuses on serving healthy food in a bright and informal environment where children can enjoy lunch.
 The menu in the Fuel Zone rotates on a three weekly basis giving children more variety at lunchtime.
 All food is cooked on the premises.
 Garrowhill Primary's cafeteria is operated as a cashless system.
 On starting school all children are issued with their "Q Card".
 Parents and children are then free to top up the card at either of our two top up machines using cash.
-To purchase items from the café children simply present their card.
+To buy items from the café children simply present their card.
 The cafeteria's data base maintains records of all purchases on cards.

-The menus can be viewed on our school website. www.garrowhill-pri.glasgow.sch.uk or visit www.fuelzoneprimary.co.uk
+The menus can be viewed on our school website or Twitter feed.
+You can find lots of information about Fuel Zone by visiting www.fuelzoneprimary.co.uk